Skip to main content

 Abstract

-The collection consists of large notecards with abstracts taken from the manuscripts of Return Jonathon Meigs in the National Archives, Washington, D.C.
+The collection consists of large notecards with abstracts taken from the manuscripts of Return Jonathan Meigs in the National Archives, Washington, D.C.
 (December 1947).
 The notecards were presented to Dr. S. J. Folmsbee from Greer J. Kimery for a University of Tennessee Master's Thesis.

 Biographical/Historical Note